-Dozing off at the wheel: the biggest enemy of ambulance drivers
+Dozing off driving the ambulance: the biggest problem of paramedics

-It’s easy losing the ambulance control when the driver exaggerated with the waking hours.
+It’s easy losing the ambulance control when the driver exaggerated with the waking hours, even the most expert paramedics.
 The best way to avoid dozing off?
-Leaving another person drive.
+Leaving another colleague drive.

-The nightmare of every EMD is having dozed off.
-It can cause ambulance crash, massive road accidents and heavy damages to people and the environment.
+The nightmare of every EMD is dozing off.
+It can cause an ambulance crash, massive road accidents and heavy damages to people and the environment, even for the most expert paramedics driving an ambulance.
 Surely this is a phenomenon that can cause or contribute to serious road accidents for the following reasons:

 - Dosing off is unexpected